Marketing During a Recession: 4 Must-Have Strategies [Infographic]

 That being said, sometimes cuts or reductions ARE necessary.

 What you want to avoid, though, is the knee-jerk reaction which could cost you much more in the future.
-We encourage you to reach out to us to perform a complimentary marketing budget analysis with risk assessment so you know exactly what your next steps should be.
+We encourage you to reach out to us to perform a complimentary online marketing analysis with risk assessment so you know exactly what your next steps should be.

 2. Research your customers’ behavior